Gump Rent

 FREQUENT ASKED QUESTIONS

 A: Yes, all Gump Rent tenants are required to have active renters insurance for the entire duration of residency.
-Watts Realty can provide you with a renters insurance policy if you do not currently have one with a 3rd party insurance company.
-If you currently have an active renters insurance policy, please provide a copy of the policy at the following link for Watts Realty to independently verify.
+Gump Rent can provide you with a renters insurance policy if you do not currently have one with a 3rd party insurance company.
+If you currently have an active renters insurance policy, please provide a copy of the policy at the following link for Gump Rent to independently verify.

 A: No, we do not reserve properties.
 The only way to secure a property is to submit a completed application, presenting the application to the owner for approval, and then once you have been approved, pay the deposit, first month’s rent, and execute a signed lease.